 After cremation, cremation urns become the next point of focus.
 A lot can be done to make the urn appealing and befitting such as adorning by quotes of love, pendants, and art.
 However, the fundamental consideration is always about the sizing.
 There are various factors to consider in this regard as explained.

 There are cremation urn calculators online that can be used for determining the size of the urn to order.
 The commonly accepted formula to calculate what size cremation urn is needed is “one pound of body weight is 1 cubic inch of remains.”
 There are five main sizes of cremation urns, as well as, memento cremation jewelry.

-The capacity is 3-5 cubic inches.
+The capacity of keepsake cremation urns is 3-5 cubic inches.
 It is the smallest sized urn and will often be appropriate in instances where there is a need for distributing the remains of the loved ones among relatives or friends.

-Small urns hold 20-45 cubic inches.
+Small or mini urns hold 20-45 cubic inches.
 These are generally reserved for children and small pets and can be as simple or as elaborate as desired.

 The capacity for this type encompasses medium, large, and extra-large with capacity ranging from 30-300 cubic inches.
-They can be embellished in different styles as per the wishes of the dearly departed or the loving family and friends.
+Adult cremation urns can be embellished in different styles as per the wishes of the dearly departed or the loving family and friends.

 Cremation jewelry is a wonderful way of carrying your loved one’s remains with you at all times and comes in a variety of designs, some matching cremation urns.
 Whether a bracelet or a necklace pendant, each piece has a small hollow area to store cremation ashes.

 Cremation urns can either be kept in a beautiful area inside the house, at a public resting place, or even in the environment.
 In some instances, the ashes can be kept temporally in the urn, while waiting to be dispersed to sentimental environments like rivers, seas, and oceans.